fr0m1s/GeniusLyricsFetcherVK/README.md

 # GeniusLyricsFetcherVK
-Finds lyrics from Genius for tracks on VK Music
+Chrome extention for finding lyrics from Genius for tracks on VK Music Replaces the dislike button in the top player
+# DISCLAIMER
+This was (vibe)coded with help from AI